OpenRailAssociation/osrd-website/content/docs/railway-wiki/signalling/spacing/ks/lzb/_index.en.md

 ## Assumptions for a simplified OSRD-Model

-- Permitted speed curve is based on the emergency braking curve
+- Braking curve is based on the permitted speed curve.
+- Warning curve and emergency braking curve is not modelled.
 - The braking curve is constant over the whole braking distance
 - LZB-trains have a sight distance of 10.000 m
-- The slope for choosing the braking curve is calculated wihtin these 10.000 m
+- The slope used to choose the braking curve is the average slope calculated within these 10.000 m
 - There are no overlaps implemented (only affects block time)
 - The train follows the permitted speed curve and does not brake earlier
 - The constant deceleration is used for braking to a full stop, for speed changes and for the spacing and routing requirements
 - Switches are released when the following detector is crossed
-- There is no value for brake percentages of a train in OSRD, so an alternative to define the used braking curves was used
+- OSRD trains do not have brake percentage values, so an alternative to define the used braking curves was used
-   - The braking curves are set depending on the rolling stock category, the trains maximum speed and the slope.
+   - The braking curves are set depending on the rolling stock category, the train's maximum speed and the average slope.
 - The following procedure was used to determine the necessary braking curves:
-   - The average deceleration of each speed category was calculated and the corresponding braking curves was chosen.
+   - The average deceleration of each speed category was calculated and the corresponding braking curves were chosen.
 The resulting curves are also the ones that are used the most.

    {{< figure src="/images/docs/railway-wiki/signalling/ks-signalling/lzb/LZB_Braking_Curve_Set_P_Model.png" width="740px" >}}